 It’s been great to see the latest incoming coverage surrounding our sensors and how we monitor travel.
 However, it’s understandable that, without prior knowledge of how this new technology works, some people see us veering headfirst into an all-seeing, omniscient network of “Big Brother” cameras monitoring our every move.
-Scary – no, thank you.
-This notion goes completely against what we stand for.
+This isn’t what we stand for.

 In order to break it down, here we outline three things we do, and three things we don’t.
 Not just don’t do, but will never do when using our technology.

 Forget a human watching a video feed 24/7 – our sensors have been trained to classify different types of transport modes, from cars, vans, and HGVs, to pedestrians and cyclists.
 Nothing is recorded; the sensors, using AI, can, in real-time, detect what type of road user is passing when and feed this back as anonymous numerical data.
 For example, five counts of cyclists, two pedestrians and one bus.
 It’s a data feed – not a video feed.

 2. Optimised travel data to improve our everyday lives